engin100/950/labs/lab-1b.md

     - If not, you should not have electrical issues
 1. This does not mean your connections are correct with your circuit, so please quadruple check your connections

+## Schematic to PCB

+Later on, in lab 6 prelab, you will turn this schematic into a PCB!
+The instructions to do so can be found [here](/labs/lab-6-prelab).

 ## Submission

 On Canvas, you will submit ***ONE PDF*** that will include all of the following: